pingcap/docs/sql-statements/sql-statement-explain.md

 > **Note:**
 >
-> In the execution plan, for all Probe side operators of `IndexJoin` and `Apply`, the meaning of `estRows` from v6.4.0 is different that before v6.4.0.
+> In the returned execution plan, for all probe-side child nodes of `IndexJoin` and `Apply` operators, the meaning of `estRows` since v6.4.0 is different from that before v6.4.0.
 You can find details in [TiDB Query Execution Plan Overview](/explain-overview.md#understand-explain-output).

 Currently, `EXPLAIN` in TiDB outputs 5 columns: `id`, `estRows`, `task`, `access object`, `operator info`.
 Each operator in the execution plan is described by these attributes, with each row in the `EXPLAIN` output describing an operator.
 The description of each attribute is as follows: